Quantum Zeno effect versus adiabatic quantum computing and quantum annealing: Perturbation Theory

 where $\hat\sigma_\mu^a$ are the usual Pauli spin matrices acting on the qubit $\mu$ and $\hat B_\mu^a$ the corresponding bath operators acting on the environment.
 In order to have dimensionless operators $\hat\sigma_\mu^a$ and $\hat B_\mu^a$ of order unity, we inserted the energy pre-factor $\Omega$ and the small coupling strength $g\ll1$.
+Naturally, this assumption $g\ll1$ limits our results to the weak-coupling regime.
+However, this is not a very strong limitation since well-isolated quantum systems are typically required for quantum computation anyway (unless alternative concepts such as quantum reservoir computing or dissipative quantum computing are invoked~\cite{verstraete2009b,kliesch2011a,sinayskiy2012a,fujii2021a,govia2021a}).
+For example, the assumption $g\ll1$ is typically employed for ensuring the straightforward preparation of the initial ground state and the eventual read-out of the final ground state.

 As a first approach, we employ a perturbative expansion in powers of this small coupling strength $g\ll1$.
 As usual, in view of the small coupling, we assume that the initial state factorizes (Born approximation)